vbookshelf/Art-by-Ai-Selfie-Painter/README.md

-This is a prototype for an online tool that can take as input a portrait photo of a person and output an art image.
+This is a prototype for an online tool that can take as input a portrait photo of a person and output a painting.
 In order to build this app I first had to create a dataset of 10,200 art images using a neural style transfer algorithm.
 That data was then used to train a U-Net cnn.

 The image on the left is the style image that was used in the neural style transfer algorithm.